streamlit/docs/content/library/api/layout/sidebar.md

 <Important>

-The only elements that aren't supported using object notation are `st.echo` and `st.spinner`.
+The only elements that aren't supported using object notation are `st.echo`, `st.spinner`, and `st.toast`.
 To use these elements, you must use `with` notation.

 </Important>